-CreateInputEvent(), CreateOutputEvent(), CreateEventSource(TGo4EventSourceParameter\), CreateEvent-Store(TGo4EventStoreParameter\), CreateEventProcessor(TGo4EventProcessorParameter\) have to be defined in the user factory.
+CreateInputEvent(), CreateOutputEvent(), CreateEventSource(TGo4EventSourceParameter\), CreateEventStore(TGo4EventStoreParameter\), CreateEventProcessor(TGo4EventProcessorParameter\) have to be defined in the user factory.
 They create the respective objects and return the pointer to it.
-The default factory provides methods DefEventProcessor(objectname, classname), DefInputEvent(objectname, classname) and DefOutputEvent(objectname,classname).
+The default factory provides methods DefEventSource(classname), DefEventProcessor(objectname, classname), DefInputEvent(objectname, classname) and DefOutputEvent(objectname, classname).

-Simple examples of a running Go4 analysis can be found on directories \$GO4SYS/Go4ExampleSimple, \$GO4SYS/Go4Example1Step, and \$GO4SYS/Go4Example2Step.
+Simple examples of a running Go4 analysis can be found on directories GO4SYS/GO4ExampleSimple, GO4SYS/GO4Example1Step, and GO4SYS/GO4Example2Step.

-4.2 Event classes, interface to MBS
+3.2 Event classes, interface to MBS